-Stablecoins such as Tether (USDT) and USD Coin (USDC) are widely known and used on the most popular cryptocurrency exchanges, trading platforms and wallets as a stable "digital fiat currency".
+Stablecoins such as Tether (USDT) and USD Coin (USDC) are widely known and used on cryptocurrency exchanges, trading platforms, and wallets as a stable "digital fiat currency".
 While Tether is the larger and more widely traded coin, questions surrounding its cash reserves and regulatory troubles have turned investors to USDC as it may be a safer stablecoin than USDT.
-This article will explore the history behind USDT and USDC, what the differences are between the two stablecoins and which is better to use for cryptocurrency trading.
+This article will explore the history behind USDT and USDC, what the differences are between the two stablecoins, and which is better to use for cryptocurrency trading.

 USDC vs. USDT: Overview